 The explosion of SSD technology over recent years has forced manufacturers to ‘up their game’ and offer something different other than price point.
 Read/write speeds are all similar especially when a SATA interface is used.
 But what if you need something quicker?
 The demand for performance is also undoubtedly increasing as data centres fuel the need for data to be accessed and processed at much quicker rates.
 So how do you get quicker speeds than 500Mb/s?
 The answer lies in the interface.
 SATA 3 has long been the bastion of SSD interface technology and will be for some time yet.
 However, more manufacturers are turning their attention to the next generation of interface tech, namely PCIe.
 Read our blog on different interfaces and how they compare.

-There are also different performance characteristcs depending on what kind of module and where it is used i.e. personal, enterprise, server or industrial usage.
-There is a world of difference between consumer and industrial grade – read about the differences.
+There are also different performance characteristics depending on what kind of module and where it is used i.e. personal, enterprise, server or industrial usage.
+There is a world of difference between consumer and industrial-grade storage and you can read about the differences here.

 Share this article

 Peripheral Component Interconnect Express, often seen abbreviated as PCIe or PCI-E, is a standard type of connection for internal devices in a computer.
 PCIe has been around for several years but is seeing increasing adoption owing to its speed.